maximilionus/telegram-dark-shell/README.md

 # Contributors
-I am grateful to all the people who have made a contribution of any size to this project. **Thank you**!
+I am grateful to everyone who contributed to this project. **Thank you**!

 - [@kirizdev](https://github.com/kirizdev)